wEPac/ArduinO-ClocK/README.md

   - chronometer
   - a RLD (Resistor Light Dependent)
   - settings management, for alarms too
-  - music for the alarm (hope tpo manage 2 voices for pretty sound)
+  - music for the alarm (hope to manage 2 voices for pretty sound)